 Hypothyroidism, Hashimoto, Graves’ Disease, and Other Thyroid Diseases

-Hypothyroidism is a thyroid disorder where your thyroid gland is underactive or doesn't produce enough hormones required by your body.
+Hypothyroidism is a disorder where your thyroid gland is underactive or doesn't produce enough hormones required by your body.
 Many of your body's functions require the hormones produced by your thyroid gland for you to function normally.
 Hypothyroidism is common in women 50 or older, but can occur in anyone, male or female, at any age.

 If you have a family history of autoimmune disease, you may have an increased risk of hypothyroidism.
 Hashimoto's disease is an autoimmune disease that damages your thyroid gland.
 It affects women more than men and is the most common cause of hypothyroidism.